No Products in the Cart

 A red night light won’t interfere with their circadian rhythm and melatonin production and they will see it as a calming, soothing, familiar environment.
 The added bonus is, it will make those night time feeds and nappy changes a little easier.

-So, the bottom line is, having a night light is perfect for night time feeds and to help scare away the monsters that sometimes raise their pesky little heads in the night, but make sure you chose one that has the option of a red light, so that bubs can get to sleep and sleep well.
+So, the bottom line is, having a night light is perfect for night time feeds and to help scare away the monsters that sometimes raise their pesky little heads in the middle of the night, but make sure you chose one that has the option of a red light, so that bubs can get to sleep and sleep well.

 After all, no one enjoys the morning after a disturbed night!